otrv4/otrv4/otrv4.md

 #### Identity message

 This is the first message of the DAKE.
-Bob sends it to Alice (as stated in the above overview) to commit to a choice of ECDH and DH key.
+It is sent to commit to a choice of ECDH and DH key.

 A valid Identity message is generated as follows: